-I work with adults experiencing difficulties with any aspect of life, particularly anxiety, depression, emotional regulation, childhood trauma and abuse, relationship problems, communication, self-esteem, or addiction.
+I work with adults facing difficulties in any area of life, particularly anxiety, depression, emotional regulation, childhood trauma and abuse, relationship problems, communication and self-esteem.

 I provide a supportive, understanding and safe place where you can explore your concerns and find a way forward.
 I draw on many techniques, theories and my own experience, to listen and respond to each individual.

-Before starting my practice 30 years ago, I qualified and worked as a social worker and completed five years’ training in somatic psychotherapy.
-Since then I have taken additional training courses in couple therapy, mindfulness, self psychology, emotion-focused therapy, psychoanalytic psychotherapy, infant observation, group therapy, neurotherapy, and other modalities.
+Before starting my practice 34 years ago, I qualified and worked as a social worker, and completed five years’ training in somatic psychotherapy.
+Since then I have taken additional courses in self psychology, emotion-focused therapy, EMDR, mindfulness, couple therapy, psychoanalytic psychotherapy, embodied imagination, neurotherapy, and intersubjectivity.

 I am listed on the Referral Database of the Blue Knot Foundation as a mental health practitioner with experience in supporting adult survivors of childhood trauma and abuse.

 I have studied various forms of meditation, including Mindfulness-Based Stress Reduction, Kum Nye Tibetan Yoga and Transforming Stress into Well-Being.
 I completed a Master of Counselling at La Trobe University in 2014.
 I studied contemporary relational psychotherapy with the Institute for the Psychoanalytic Study of Subjectivity (IPSS), New York, in 2018.

 |In 2021 I began a three-year dreamwork training in Embodied Imagination, with Jungian analyst Robert Bosnak.
 In 2022, I trained in EMDR (eye movement desensitisation reprocessing) with Graham Taylor at Therapist Training.
 Both these methods have enriched my practice and brought fresh skills into my work with trauma and experiential processing.